carolinamattsson/carolinamattsson.github.io/pages/research.md

 ### [Lazer Lab](https://lazerlab.net/)

-I have contributed to several research projects in the Lazer Lab that advance methods in computational social science.
-These projects aim to make digital trace and administrative data more useful to researchers.
+The Lazer Lab advances methods in computational social science.
+I have contributed to several projects that aim to make digital trace and administrative data more useful to researchers.

 ### Consulting
 Aspects of my research are explicitly policy- or industry- facing.
 I have participated in projects with the Dutch Ministry of Economics and Climate, Statistics Netherlands, International Monetary Fund, Microfinance Opportunities, and Telenor Research.
 The transformation for transaction data developed during my PhD is patent-pending.